How to Calculate PAYE In South Africa?

 Is PAYE Calculated On Gross Or Net Salary?

-PAYE is calculated on the gross salary of an individual.
+PAYE is calculated based on an individual’s gross salary.
 Gross salary refers to your total earnings before any deductions.
 This includes not only your basic salary but also allowances, bonuses, and other taxable benefits.
 The rationale behind calculating PAYE on gross salary is to ensure that taxes are deducted from the entire income base instead of ‘missing’ certain taxable perks.

 This means that it is important for you to be aware of your gross income when assessing your tax liabilities and planning your finances.
 Don’t make the mistake of focusing only on your net amounts or basic salary, but rather take all taxable factors into account.